A soothing cross between slime and play dough, this edible pudding slime recipe smells almost good enough to eat! (And it’s taste-safe!)

 Edible Pudding Slime (Easy Kid Safe Recipe)

 We already love making edible slime recipes at home!
-This summer we’ve made:
+We’ve tried so far:

 - Color Changing Edible Silly Putty with Jello

 - Birthday Cake Frosting Play Dough